15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], As a [their title], you probably deal with [specific challenge that's specific to their role — not just the company].
 [Product] solves exactly that.
 [Comparable company in similar role/industry] saw [specific outcome].
 Worth 15 minutes?
 [Name]

-Why it converts: Role-specific pain is more personal than company-level pain.
+Why it works: Role-specific pain is more personal than company-level pain.
 Shows awareness of their day-to-day.
+A VP of Sales cares about different things than a VP of Marketing — naming their specific friction proves you know the difference.

 Subject: [upcoming period] planning